 If your garage isn’t insulated, then the heater will require more power to heat up the place.
 It’ll happen because a lot of the heat will just go out of the space and the heater will have to work more.

-For a garage that’s not insulated, electric heaters aren’t the wisest options as you’ll have to spend a lot for the electricity.
-Propane or gas-powered heaters are the best for such garage.
+For a garage that’s not insulated, electric heaters aren’t the wisest options as you’ll have to spend a lot on the electricity.
+Propane or gas-powered heaters are the best for such a garage.

 Can I use a garage heater without venting?